 Essentially, ‘Current Liabilities’ itself is a sub-category in the balance sheet, and hence, there are no defined types to it.
 Nonetheless, as per accounting standards, there is a subtype to current liabilities which appears in books of companies from time to time.
 That is –

-It is a vague term which covers short-term obligations that cannot be definitively categorised as ‘Current Liabilities’.
+It is a vague term that covers short-term obligations that cannot be definitively categorised as ‘Current Liabilities’.
 When recording this type of current liabilities, accountants might sometimes leave a footnote in its regard to explain why that item has been posted under ‘Other Current Liabilities’.

 These items or financial events usually are not significant enough because they do not directly contribute to an organisation’s core operations.
 Hence, for the sake of simplicity and transparency, these items are lumped together sans further classification under this head.